kavir1698/vahdati.info/source/hobbies.md

 * [Bidar literary magazine](http://bidarnameh.com) (in Persian)

-  In mid-2019 I cofounder an online literary magazine focusing on publishing short stories.
+  In mid-2019 I founded an online literary magazine focusing on publishing short stories.
 I have since wrote several articles in the magazine.
 We have managed to attract hundreds of people to write short stories, many of which were first-time writers.
   Furthermore, we organized a short story contest that received more than 700 submissions.}